-Q. How can I reconcile the God of the Old Testament who destroys nations of people with the Jesus of the New Testament who offers mercy and love?
+How can I reconcile the God of the Old Testament who destroys nations of people, with the Jesus of the New Testament who offers mercy and love?

-A. Many Bible students have wrestled with what seems to be a contradiction between the God of the Old Testement and the God of the New Testement.
-In the Old Testement they read accounts of God directing Israel to utterly destroy its enemies, while in the New Testament Jesus and the Apostles tell us to forgive our enemies and show grace to those who persecute us.
+Many Bible students have wrestled with what seems to be a contradiction between the God of the Old Testament and the God of the New Testament.
+In the Old Testament they read accounts of God directing Israel to utterly destroy its enemies, while in the New Testament Jesus and the Apostles tell us to forgive our enemies and show grace to those who persecute us.
 Are these two persepctives in conflict?

 The answer is no, and to understand why, we need to seek a better understanding of God's true nature and the teaching of Scripture concerning this question.
 While we could fill books with a full discussion of this topic (and many authors have already), we will try to offer a brief overview now while encouraging you to study this question further on your own.